raduCh04/RIO/README.md

-# RIO (Radu IO)
+# RI/O
-RIO is a simple header only C library for I/O operations for personal use.
+RI/O is a simple header only C library for I/O operations for personal use.
 It provides a lightweight interface for reading, writing, creating, and managing files.
 This library makes it easy to perform file operations.

 ## Usage